mcworkaholic/Address-Auto-Typer/README.md

 ## 2. To make Executable after installing all dependencies (.exe)
 * Go to "terminal tab" -> "local" of Pycharm and type `pyinstaller main.py --onefile`
-* look to the upper left hand corner for "build" find, main.exe, and copy paste that to wherever you wish.
+* look to the upper left hand corner for "build" find main.exe, and copy paste that to wherever you wish.

 ## Installation for End-Users
 * Download the .exe file and click to run.